 Patients with systemic lupus erythematosus (SLE) and related connective tissue diseases may be at increased risk of developing aseptic meningitis with fever and coma during ibuprofen therapy.
 This condition has been observed on rare occasions in patients on ibuprofen and has been reported in patients who do not have an underlying chronic disease.
 If signs or symptoms of meningitis develop, consider the possibility that it is related to ibuprofen use.

-The volume of distribution of ibuprofen (either oral or parenterally administered) is dependent on patient age and body temperature.
+The Vd of ibuprofen (either oral or parenterally administered) is dependent on patient age and body temperature.
 With single oral doses up to 10 mg/kg, a dose response relationship exists in febrile children.
 There is also a correlation between the reduction of fever and drug concentration over time.
 In children, the antipyretic effect of oral therapy begins within 1 hour and peaks within 2 to 4 hours.
 The analgesic effect is similarly acute in nature.
-The pharmacokinetic parameters of intravenous (IV) ibuprofen were determined in a study of 42 febrile pediatric patients.
+The pharmacokinetic parameters of IV ibuprofen were determined in a study of 42 febrile pediatric patients.
 Median Tmax occurred at the end of infusion and elimination half-life was shorter in pediatric patients compared to adults (1.5 to 1.8 hours vs. 2.2 to 2.4 hours).

 Children and Adolescents 6 to 16 years